-The quality of imagery is naturally important, not just from a technical point of view, but each photograph should be shot level.
-Where access is limited, photography sometimes has to be undertaken with a wide-angle lens, which tends to distort perspectives.
-This can be overcome by the use of a perspective control lens or alternatively adjusted for perspective control in an image processing application such as Adobe Lightroom.
-A floor plan of a property is also very helpful to buyers and renters to understand how the home will fit their lifestyle.
+The quality of imagery is naturally important, not just from a technical perspective, but each photograph should be shot level.
+Where access is limited, photography sometimes has to be undertaken with a wide-angle lens, which distorts perspectives.
+This can be overcome by using a perspective control lens or alternatively adjusted for perspective control in an image processing application such as Adobe Lightroom.
+A property floor plan is also beneficial to buyers and renters to understand how they will fit their lifestyle.
 Again the image should be of high quality and representative of the layout of the property.
 For ease of reference, the floor plan should occupy the same position in real estate brochure templates.
 Once a buyer or renter begins allocating bedrooms, it’s usually just a matter of some negotiation to close the deal!
-Consistent design of real estate brochures makes it easier for buyers and renters to compare one property with another.
-Apart from the obvious speed and cost savings, this is another good reason to use real estate brochure templates to create this collateral in real estate marketing.
-Consistently placed brand logos, contact information and the negotiator responsible are important to ensure that the buyer/renter can access the information they need quickly and easily.

 The Benefit of Sharing Real Estate Brochure Templates via Tweak